 Proper ventilation is important for maintaining hay quality during storage.
 Adequate air circulation helps prevent moisture buildup, which is one of the primary causes of mold and mildew growth.
 When air is stagnant, humidity levels can rise, creating an ideal environment for microbial activity.

 Robust ventilation ensures that any moisture released by hay, particularly newly baled or slightly damp hay, can dissipate quickly.
-This reduces the risk of internal heating, which can lead to spontaneous combustion in tightly packed bales.
 To provide adequate ventilation, hay storage structures should be equipped with sufficient vents or windows to allow consistent air flow.

 Striking a balance between protecting hay from external elements and allowing natural ventilation is key to maintaining hay quality.